Cristina León Alfar

 PhD English Literature, University of Washington, 1997

-Her article, "'Let’s Consult together': Women’s Agency and the Gossip Network in The Merry Wives of Windsor” will appear in The Merry Wives of Windsor: New Critical Essays, edited by Evelyn Gajowski and Phyllis Rackin, Routledge, 2014.
-For details and discounts, please see: The Merry Wives of Windsor: New Critical Essays flyer.
+"'Let’s Consult together': Women’s Agency and the Gossip Network in The Merry Wives of Windsor.”
+The Merry Wives of Windsor: New Critical Essays.
+Eds.
+Evelyn Gajowski and Phyllis Rackin.
+New York: Routledge, 2014.
+38-50.

 “‘Proceed in Justice’: Narratives of Marital Betrayal in The Winter’s Tale.”
 Justice, Women and Power in English Renaissance Drama.
 Eds.
 Andrew J. Majeski and Emily Detmer-Goebel.
 Madison and Teaneck, N.J.: Farleigh Dickinson UP, 2009.
 46-65.